Richmond Quarter Mixed Use Development

 - Restricted floor to floor heights resulted in minimal slab thickness to maximise ceiling heights.

-The Richmond Quarter development comprises of three residential towers ranging in height from six to nine stories, basement car parking and commercial suites at podium level are also included.
+The Richmond Quarter development comprises of three residential towers ranging in height from six to nine storeys, basement car parking and commercial suites at podium level are also included.

 The significant unbalanced retaining levels and presence of limestone in the ground provided challenges early in the design.